Karoo13/EditorReader/README.md

 ```
 ## notes:
 ```
-the Set and Read methods are not very useful, use fetch for everything unless you want to micro-optimize.
+ProcessTitle().EndsWith(".osu") may be useful for checking if the user is editing. the Set and Read methods are not very useful, use fetch for everything unless you want to micro-optimize.
 SetProcess has a match nth parameter in case you are running multiple osu instances and need to choose.
 FetchAll is designed to collect all the (non-storyboard) volatile information for reconstructing the map.